RohanShrivastava08/Hashnode-Blogs/clxj32dxh000609ml7he2grlz.md

 * Whether you're creating social media graphics, presentations, posters, or even videos, Canva offers a plethora of features to make your designs shine.

-* Let's delve into what makes Canva an indispensable tool, explore its free and paid features, and weigh its pros and cons.

 ### Top 10 Important Features of Canva (Free Plan)